ahnlabcloudmatelabs/go-activitypub-signature-header/README.md

 ## Introduce

-This library is generate `Signature` header for the connect with ActivityPub federations
+This library is generate `Signature` header for the connect with ActivityPub federations.
+And verify the `Signature` header.

 ## Usage

+### Sign `Signature` header

 ```go
 import (